TRileySchwarz/DumpDetector/README.md

 - Abstract methods out of DumpDetector

 - Add way to get blocks of code using logarithms ie for 100 blocks, then if too many, go 100/2, if too many 100/2/2 etc...

+- Need to fix the scripts to launch via terminal and add stuff like auto launching mongod on port if not already running etc.